 Finally, I arrived at the next checkpoint off of Crothers Rd.
 This time I stayed quite a bit longer to chuck down lots of food, including a shrimp Cup-O-Noodles.
 Those microwaved soups, while far from gourmet on a “normal” day, is the greatest treat one can have on an ultramarathon ride.
 Reluctantly, after 20 minutes, I was finally back on my bike, still cold, and heading for Sierra Rd.

 Sierra is notorious for its steepness near the bottom, which is a greater-than-15% grade.
-Once again I was going very slow and being passed by many riders, but definitely was not dying.
-It did seem to take an awfully long time to reach the top, however.
-And when I did, instead of feeling elation, negatism once again seemed to overcome me.
+Once again I was going very slow and was being passed by many riders.
+It didn’t feel like death, but it did seem to take an awfully long time to reach the top.
+When I did, instead of feeling elation, I felt overcome with negatism.